-On the 23rd of August a British squadron of seven frigates, under Captain Sir J. Borlase Warren, discovered and chased the French frigate "Volontaire," 36, and drove her the thore near the Penmarches.
-Two corvettes in company with the third water got away, and rode into the bay of Andierne, under cover a time batteries, which opened upon the pursuers; but nevertheless the batteries, which opened upon the pursuers; but nevertheless the batteries, which opened upon the pursuers; but nevertheless the batteries, which opened upon the pursuers; but nevertheless the batteries, which opened upon the triffing loss of six men wounded.
-"La Belicité," 40, "L'Espion," 18, and "Alert," 18, were bilged and scutted, and their crews brought away prisoners.
+On the 23rd of August a British squadron of seven frigates, under Captain Sir J. Borlase Warren, discovered and chased the French frigate "Volontaire," 36, and drove her partitione near the Penmarchs.
+Two corvettes in company with the latter got away, and rode into the bay of Andierne, under cover the latter of away, which opened upon the pursuers; but nevertheless the batteries, which opened upon the pursuers; but nevertheless the batteries, which opened upon the pursuers; but nevertheless the batteries, and succeeded, with the trifling loss of tix men wounded.
+"La Melicité," 40, "L'Espion," 18, and "Alert," 18, were bliged and scuttificated that crews brought away prisoners.

-On the 22nd, off the Isle of France, the " Centarion," 50, Captalit
+On the 22nd, of the 1sle of France, the "Centurion," 50, Captain

-S. Osborne, and the "Diomede," 44, Captain Matthew Smith, gave chase to a French squadron composed of "Cybèle," 44, "Prudente," 86, "Jean Bart," 20, and "Courier," 14, under the orders of Commodore Jean Marie Renaud, who at once determined to fight the two British ships.
-The firing began at 3.30; the "Prudente" with the Commodore's flag ran alongside the "Centurion," and opened a fire within musket-shot, which in thirty minutes very much damaged her sails and rigging, but instead of boarding, the French ship with every spar standing, ran to leeward out of gun-shot; when the "Cybele," making sail ahead, opened fire upon the "Centurion" as she passed her, and brought down her mizen-topmast, and fore-topgallant-mast; but the British ship returned the fire with such good effect upon her enemy's rigging, that she could not proceed, and the "Centurion" stuck to her adversary until her main-top-gallant-mast and soon afterwards her fore-topmast were shot away, but, nevertheless, she got off and joined the "Prudente."
+S. Osborne, and the "Diomede," 44, Captain Matthew Smith, gave chase to a French squadron composed of "Cybèle," 44, "Prudente," 36, "Jean Bart," 20, and "Courier," 14, under the orders of Commodore Jean Marie Renaud, who at once determined to fight the two British ships.
+The firing began at 3.30; the "Prudente" with the Commodore's flag ran alongside the "Centurion," and opened a fire within musket-shot, which in thirty minutes very much damaged her sails and rigging, but instead of boarding, the French ship with every spar standing, ran to leeward out of gun-shot; when the "Cybèle," making sail ahead, opened fire upon the "Centurion" as she passed her, and brought down her mizen-topmast, and fore-topgallant-mast; but the British ship returned the fire with such good effect upon her enemy's rigging, that she could not proceed, and the "Centurion" stuck to her adversary until her main-top-gallant-mast and soon afterwards her fore-topmast were shot away, but, nevertheless, she got off and joined the "Prudente."
 Both the "Diomede" and "Centurion" wore in pursuit, but the latter was too much wounded to pursue, and all the four vessels of the enemy, carrying as much sail as they could set, steered to the westward, followed and fired at by the "Diomede," until dark.
-The French Commodore was wounded, and his first and second lieutenants killed, with about 100 men.
+French Commodore was wounded, and his first and second lieutenants killed, with about 100 men.
 The British loss was about twenty men in the "Centurion," without a single casualty on board the "Diomede;" the two British commanders were brought to courtsmartial, and Captain Smith, of the "Diomede," was cashiered, but restored to his rank on petition; the sentence being pronounced to be "unwarrantable, and not to be supported."

 On the 6th of November the Contre-Amiral Neilly with five 74's sailed from Brest on a cruise to the westward to intercept the homeward-bound Oporto fleet, and the same day this squadron fell in with two British 74's, the "Alexander," Captain Rodney Bligh, and the "Canada," Captain Powell Hamilton.
 Two of the ships chased the "Canada," and the remaining three the "Alexander," and thus they compelled the two British ships to separate.
-The unequal conflict was sustained by the "Alexandar" from eight A.M. until one P.M., by which time she had lost her main-yard, spanker-boom, and three top-gallant yards, and had her hold nearly full of water, when Captain Bligh ordered her colours to be hauled down, and struck to the Frenchmen; his loss in the action was about forty killed and wounded.
+The unequal conflict was sustained by the "Alexander" from eight A.M. until one P.M., by which time she had lost her main-yard, spanker-boom, and three top-gallant yards, and had her hold nearly full of water, when Captain Bligh ordered her colours to be hauled down, and struck to the Frenchmen; his loss in the action was about forty killed and wounded.
 The "Canada" got away, having sustained very little damage, and reached a home port in safety.